Quantum transport on Bethe lattices with non-Hermitian sources and a drain

+In this section, we analyze a random-hopping tight-binding model, rather than the uniform-hopping $\PT$-symmetric one in ~\eqref{eq420}.
+We can randomly distribute the hopping amplitudes in the following two ways.
+First, we can make the hopping on the original Bethe lattice random.
+Second, we can remove the assumption~\eqref{eq430} and randomly distribute the link numbers.
+In either case, a slight generalization of the recursive method discussed in Ref.~\cite{Mahan01} allows us to reduce the model to an effective tight-binding chain of the form~\eqref{eq420} with random hopping on the superdiagonal and subdiagonal elements.

-In the present section, we remove the assumption~\eqref{eq430} and make the link numbers randomly distributed.
-This makes the Hamiltonian~\eqref{eq460-1} a random-hopping tight-binding model.
-A random-hopping tight-binding model without the present complex potentials is known to show a unique feature.
+A random-hopping tight-binding model without the present complex potentials is known to exhibit a unique feature.
 In one-dimensional random systems, almost all eigenstates are localized due to the Anderson localization.
-The zero-energy state of the random-hopping tight-binding model is an exception due to chiral symmetry.
-It is widely accepted that the inverse localization length of the model diverges as $\kappa(E)\sim\abs{\ln E^2}^{-1}$~\cite{Dyson53, Theodorou76, Eggarter78, Ziman82, Brouwer02}, and hence only the zero-energy state is extended.
+The zero mode of the random-hopping tight-binding model is an exception due to chiral symmetry.
+It is widely accepted that the inverse localization length of the model diverges as $\kappa(E)\sim\abs{\ln E^2}^{-1}$~\cite{Dyson53, Theodorou76, Eggarter78, Ziman82, Brouwer02}, and hence only the zero mode is extended.

-For the random-hopping model with the source and drain, the problem is reduced to the Hamiltonian~\eqref{eq460-1} with the random hopping term, for which we again assume $\gamma \coloneqq \gamma_0=\gamma_N>0$ as in Eq.~\eqref{eq440} throughout the present section.
-We below find numerically the following deviation from the results of the uniform case $n \coloneqq n_1=n_2=\cdots=n_N$ presented in the previous section~\ref{sec4}.
-In the uniform case, Figs.~\ref{fig5} and~\ref{fig7} demonstrate that all eigenvalues are real before two real eigenvalues coalesce at $E=0$ at the exceptional point of $\tilde{\gamma}$ and split into two pure-imaginary eigenvalues.
-In the random case, the reality of the eigenvalues is broken for any non-zero value of $\tilde{\gamma}$, although the reflection symmetry of the complex spectrum with respect to the imaginary axis is preserved, and accordingly the exceptional-point coalescence of two eigenvalues occur on the imaginary axis but not generally at $E=0$; see Fig.~\ref{fig11} below, for example.
+For the random-hopping model with the source and drain, the problem is reduced to the Hamiltonian~\eqref{eq460-1} with the random hopping term, for which we again assume $\gamma \coloneqq \gamma_0=\gamma_N>0$ as in Eq.~\eqref{eq430b} throughout the present section.
+We find numerically the following deviation from the results of the uniform case $n \coloneqq n_1=n_2=\cdots=n_N$ presented in the previous section~\ref{sec4}.
+In the uniform case, Figs.~\ref{fig5} and~\ref{fig7} demonstrate that all eigenvalues are real before two real eigenvalues coalesce at $E=0$ at the exceptional point $\tilde{\gamma}_\textrm{ex}$ and split into two pure-imaginary eigenvalues.
+In the random case, the reality of the eigenvalues is broken for any non-zero value of $\tilde{\gamma}$, although the reflection symmetry of the complex spectrum with respect to the imaginary axis is preserved, and accordingly, the exceptional-point coalescence of two eigenvalues occurs on the imaginary axis but not generally at $E=0$; see Fig.~\ref{fig11} below, for example.